RITlug/teleirc/docs/faq.rst

     Next, send a message in the group with the bot username and refresh the browser window.
     You will see the chat ID for the Telegram group along with other information.

-**I reinstalled Teleirc after it was inactive for a while.
+**I reinstalled TeleIRC after it was inactive for a while.
 But the bot doesn't work.
 Why?**
     If a Telegram bot is not used for a while, it "goes to sleep".
-    Even if Teleirc is configured and installed correctly, you need to "wake up" the bot.
+    Even if TeleIRC is configured and installed correctly, you need to "wake up" the bot.
     To fix this, *remove the bot from the group and add it again*.
-    Restart Teleirc and it should work again.
+    Restart TeleIRC and it should work again.